ranasauravsingh/dev_tinder_frontend/stepsSOP.md

 - Edit Profile Feature
 - Show Toast Message on save of profile
 - New Page - See all my connections
+- New Page - See all my Connection Requests